isomerpages/moe-zhonghuapri/_the-zhonghua-experience-tbc/Lower Primary From YH.md

 **P1 Orientation - First Day of School**

 **P1 Outdoor leadership and Environmental Education**
-<br>pic
-<br>The OLE programme provide opportunities for our pupils to connect with nature, work together as a team, and learn about environmental issues.
-For P1, the pupils spent a day in school where they learn to distinguish the recyclable and non-recyclable materials, build confidence through basic obstacle courses such as the River Crossing and work together as a team to complete challenging tasks.
-<br>SH PHE Mr Azman

 **P2 Outdoor leadership and Environmental Education** - Date?
 <br>pic